"Canine Teeth and Lethal Weapons:

 The Laetoli footprints proved that our early hominid ancestors were fully bipedal and walked the earth for millions of years.
 Until this discovery, no human footprints more than 100,000 years old had ever been found. © 2015 John Reader.

-Compare the total absence of sharp or projecting canines in Paranthropus, an early hominid (on the left) with the long, razor-sharp canines of the common chimpanzee (on the right).
+Compare the long, razor-sharp canines of the common chimpanzee (on the left) withthe total absence of sharp or projecting canines in Paranthropus boisei, an early hominid (on the right).
 How did the early hominids defend themselves without the biological weaponry possessed by all other primates? © 1985, 1996 David L Brill.

 The Bonobo or “Pygmy Chimpanzee,” perhaps our closest relative among non-human primates, has relatively long hind legs that enable it to stand and walk upright, which it typically does when carrying things with its forearms and hands.
 But its bent knees, long toes, and the opposable “thumbs” on its feet are evidence of its quadripedal locomotion and arboreal way of life. © Frans Lanting/www.lanting.com